GameDriver-io/gdio-py/docs/ApiClient_Reference.md

 #### Parameters

  - hierarchyPath : `str` -  The hierarchy path of the object.
- - coordSpace : `Enums.CoordinateConversion` -  The coordinate space to use.
+ - coordSpace : `CoordinateConversion` -  The coordinate space to use.
  - cameraHierarchyPath : `str` -  The hierarchy path of the camera to use.
  - timeout : `int` -  The number of seconds to wait for the command to be recieved by the agent.